monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 If you use `nvm` (if you use Windows, use [nvm-windows](https://github.com/coreybutler/nvm-windows)) then you can run `nvm install` and `nvm use` (you might need to specify the exact version eg: `nvm install 18.17.1` then `nvm use 18.17.1`) to use the version of Node.js in the `.nvmrc` file.

 Alternatively, you can navigate to the NodeJS [website](https://nodejs.org/en/) to download it from there.

+### Config file

+Within the `frontend/src/ts/constants` directory, duplicate `firebase-config-example.ts`, rename it to `firebase-config.ts`

+- If you are looking to create user accounts, set up a Firebase project as mentioned in the [Firebase](#firebase-optional) Section and complete the following steps:
+  1. Navigate to `Project Settings > General > Your apps`
+  2. If there are no apps in your project, create a new web app
+  3. In the `SDK setup and configuration` section, select `npm`
+  4. The Firebase config will be visible below
+  5. Paste the config into `firebase-config.ts`

 ### Docker (Recommended but Optional)